 Puzzlewood in the Forest of Dean

-It’s another one of Gloucestershire’s famous filming locations, with Star Wars fans able to see where parts of The Force Awakens was filmed; fairy-spotters can hunt for doorways in the trees; while wildlife-lovers can look out for the resident badgers, foxes, rabbits, deer and even bats.
+It’s another one of Gloucestershire’s famous filming locations, with Star Wars fans able to see where parts of The Force Awakens was filmed; fairy-spotters can hunt for doorways in the trees; while wildlife-lovers can look out for badgers, foxes, rabbits, deer and even bats.

-St Edwards Church in Stow-on-the-Wold
+St Edward's Church in Stow-on-the-Wold

-The famous wooden doorway is framed by two ancient yew trees and has been named one of the UK’s most influential doors alongside Downing Street and the Bank of England, so even if the Tolkein reference is lost on you, it’s still well worth a visit.
+The famous wooden doorway is framed by two ancient yew trees and has been named one of the UK’s most influential doors alongside Downing Street and the Bank of England, so even if the Tolkien reference is lost on you, it’s still well worth a visit.

 Bourton-on-the-Water